AlexTMIT/mandatory-activities-group-disgo/README.md

 - Assigning a goroutine to each philosopher and fork.
 - Utilizing channels for communication between philosophers and forks.
+- Ensuring that a philosopher only picks up forks when they are available.
-- Implementing a strategy where philosophers pick up the left fork first and the right fork second, ensuring a cycle that prevents deadlock.
+- Avoiding a situation where all philosophers hold one fork and wait indefinitely for the second one.

 All state changes, such as a philosopher starting to **eat** or **think**, will be printed to the console.

-## 💡 How the Solution Prevents Deadlock

-This implementation prevents deadlock by:

-- Ensuring that a philosopher only picks up forks when both are available.
-- Using a Go channel-based mechanism that allows philosophers to signal each other about fork availability.
-- Avoiding a situation where all philosophers hold one fork and wait indefinitely for the second one.

-Detailed comments in the code explain the reasoning behind these choices.

 ## 📄 License